November 11, 2005

 It’s somewhat ironic that almost forty years ago these two journeyed all the way across a continent to San Francisco, the ultimate destination for those seeking to express their own snowflake-like individuality, only to make a mark on the town by being … identical.

-thanks to retail for the use of the track “lipstick”, courtesy of the podsafe music network.
+Thanks to Retail for the use of the track “Lipstick”, courtesy of the Podsafe Music Network.

 leave me a note